Plan

 Use nutrition data to plan fortification strategy

+Use nutrition data to plan food fortification regulations.
 Nutritional anemia and neural tube defects are the two most common health concerns addressed by fortification.
-Data from your country on these two issues will help determine if fortification could be a helpful strategy.
+Data to understand nutrition needs for fortification from your country on these two issues will help determine if fortification could be a helpful strategy.

 Nutritional Anemia